CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs

-"Skill Name": "ParentSkillName", "Mutation Name": "Name of the mutated skill", "Skill Index": "The skill's index corresponds to the skill idx of the parent skill", "Mutation Index": "\$mutation_index", "Skill Description": "Describe the skill...", "Assigned Reward": "The reward you assign to the skill", "Mutation Description": "Describe the mutation and how it should improve the skill success rate...", "Success Condition": "The condition...", "Mutation Starting Conditions": { "Condition 1": ["pythonian environment condition", "SkillName from repertoire or proposals to satisfy condition 1"], "Condition 2": ["pythonian environment condition", "SkillName from repertoire or proposals to satisfy condition 2"] }
+"Skill Name": "ParentSkillName", "Mutation Name": "Name of the mutated skill", "Skill Index": "The skill's index corresponds to the skill idx of the parent skill", "Mutation Index": "\$mutation_index", "Skill Description": "Describe the skill...", "Assigned Reward": "The reward you assign to the skill", "Mutation Description": "Describe the mutation and how it should improve the skill success rate...", "Success Condition": "The condition using xland helper functions...", "Mutation Starting Conditions": { "Condition 1": ["environment predicate", "SkillName from repertoire to satisfy condition 1"], "Condition 2": ["environment predicate", "SkillName from repertoire to satisfy condition 2"] }

 </mutation_end>